How do you feel about using technology to help manage health? Take our survey here.

 What is BCG maintenance therapy?

-In addition to being used for bladder cancer maintenance therapy, BCG treatment can also be used as part of the initial treatment for certain types of early-stage non-muscle-invasive bladder cancer.
+In addition to being used for bladder cancer maintenance therapy, BCG treatment can also be used as part of the initial treatment for certain types of early-stage non-muscle-invasive bladder cancer.2,3

 How long does it last?

-The aim of maintenance therapy is to try to reduce the risk of bladder cancer recurrence as much as possible.2,3 The length of a patient’s maintenance therapy with BCG immunotherapy depends on multiple factors, such as the grade of the patient’s cancer, and the judgment of the healthcare providers on the cancer care team.
+Maintenance therapy aims to reduce the risk of bladder cancer recurrence as much as possible.
+The length of your maintenance therapy with BCG immunotherapy depends on multiple factors, such as the grade of the cancer and the judgment of the healthcare providers on the cancer care team.2,3

 Maintaining a regular treatment schedule

-An example of a maintenance therapy treatment regimen is BCG immunotherapy delivered once per week for three weeks in a row.
-Some patients may be advised to receive this three-week round of treatment every three to six months for one year.
-Other patients may be advised to continue receiving maintenance therapy for longer than one year, with an example treatment regimen schedule of once per week for three weeks, and 3 to 6 months between treatments.
+An example of a maintenance therapy treatment regimen is BCG immunotherapy delivered once per week for 3 weeks in a row.
+Some people may be advised to receive this 3-week round of treatment every 3 to 6 months for 1 year.2,3

 For maintenance therapy to be as effective as possible, it is important to maintain the regular treatment schedule, as directed by your healthcare professional, without delays or skipping treatments.